therainingmonkey/liki/readme.md

 Lapis can then be installed with `luarocks install lapis`.

 ## Running
+Create the content directories inside liki's root directory:
+`mkdir -p content/pages && mkdir content/histories`

+You could link them from elsewhere if you prefer.

 Run `lapis server` in Liki's root directory.
 Liki will be available at `localhost:8080`.